input-output-hk/peras-design/docs/reports/tech-report-1.md

 In order to describe progress with respect of the Ouroboros Peras protocol, a global state is introduced.
 The global state consists of the following entities:

 * clock: Keeps track of the current slot of the system
-* stateMap: Map storing local state per party, i.e. the blocktrees of all the nodes
+* state map: Map storing local state per party, i.e. the blocktrees of all the nodes
-* messages: All the messages that have been sent but not yet been delivered
+* messages: All the messages that have been sent but not yet delivered
 * history: All the messages that have been sent
-* adversarialState: The adversarial state can be anything, the type is passed to the specification as a parameter
+* adversarial state: The adversarial state can be anything, the type is passed to the specification as a parameter

 The differences compared to the model proposed in the PoS-NSB paper are

-* `execution-order` is not stored and therefore permutations of the messages are not needed
+* `execution-order` is not stored and therefore permutations of the messages as well as permutations of parties are not needed
 * there is no global `Progess`

-Instead of keeping track of the execution order in the global state the global relation is defined with respect to parties.
+Instead of keeping track of the execution order of the parties in the global state the global relation is defined with respect to parties.

 #### Global relation for reachable worlds

 The protocol defines messages to be sent between parties of the system.
 The specification currently implements the following message types

-* Create block: If a party is the slot leader a new block can be created.
+* Block message: If a party is the slot leader a new block can be created.
 In case we are in a cooldown phase the block also includes a certificate that references a block of the party's preferred chain.
-* Vote: A parties creates a vote according to the protocol
+* Vote message: A parties creates a vote according to the protocol

 The global relation expresses the evolution of the global state and describes what states are reachable: